 These seminars are periodically offered during lunch time and topics covered include Healthy Feet Habits, Healthy Aging, Nutrition and Chronic Diseases.
 It is not required that you eat the meal provided to attend these seminars, however, please feel free to bring your own lunch with you if you would still like to participate in the seminars.

-Lunch Out Lunch Out takes place once a month at a local restaurant.
-Seniors are provided transportation from the Center to the restaurant in the community center car or 14-passenger van.
-Other seniors may meet us at the restaurant.
+Lunch Out takes place once a month at a local restaurant.
+Seniors are provided transportation from the Center to the restaurant or seniors may meet us at the restaurant.
 Watch the monthly newsletter for the date and place of the next Lunch Out and call the office to make your reservation with the group booking!